-In addition to our public course offerings (School Garden Teacher Training and Permaculture Design Certification), OAEC has developed participatory training pedagogies, including our Resilient Community Design methodology, that we apply with movement groups at their request.
+We apply Resilient Community Design methodology with movement groups at their request.
 Each engagement can be tailored to fit the group’s particular needs, desires, issues, and opportunities but is always focused on 1) deepening ecological understanding of their place, 2) strengthening practices of self-governance through collaborative decision-making, and 3) increasing social cohesion and personal welfare through collective work.

 In recognition of the central role that women play in environmental and climate movements and the resources they acutely need to grow their impact, the U.S. Grassroots Accelerator for Women Environmental Leaders supports women leaders from the U.S. and U.S. Territories with skills, tools, and networks critical to transforming pressing environmental and climate challenges into scalable solutions for all.
 This 4-month incubator involves training, skill-sharing, research, fundraising, and networking, and participants focus on furthering their work on a community-based environmental project for which they are in a leadership position.